ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/bill-payments/api-specification/sdk-integration/android.md

 ## Step 2: Get client public key

-Invoke the SDK to get the client public key
+Invoke the SDK to get the client public key&#x20;

 ```

 String sdkPublicKey;
 MarketPlaceSDK marketPlaceSDK = MarketPlaceSDK.getInstance(<Activity instance to be passed>);
     marketPlaceSDK.startMarketPlace(new WibmoConfigResponseCallback() {